zirui-song-18/documentation-website/_vector-search/ai-search/neural-sparse-ann-configuration.md

 ```
 {% include copy-curl.html %}

+A higher circuit breaker limit will allow more memory space to use, which prevents frequent cache eviction, but it could impact other OpenSearch's operation.
+A lower limit will guarantee more safety, but it may trigger more frequent cache eviction.
+More details can be seen in [Neural Search API]({{site.url}}{{site.baseurl}}/vector-search/api/neural/)

+### Monitor sparse ANN

-More details can be seen in [Neural Search API]({{site.url}}{{site.baseurl}}/vector-search/api/neural/).
+Use stats API to monitor memory usage and query stats.
+More details can be seen in [Neural Search API]({{site.url}}{{site.baseurl}}/vector-search/api/neural/)

 ## Performance tuning
 Sparse ANN provides users with an opportunity to balance the trade-off between how accurate search results are and how fast search process can be.
 In short, you can tune balance between recall and latency with following parameter settings.
-Check guidance in [Sparse ANN performance tuning]({{site.url}}{{site.baseurl}}/vector-search/performance-tuning-sparse/)
+Check guidance in [sparse ANN performance tuning]({{site.url}}{{site.baseurl}}/vector-search/performance-tuning-sparse/)

-## Common issues

-**Slow query performance**
-1. Sparse ANN is not activated:
-    - Check that `index.sparse: true` is set
-    - Verify segment size exceeds `approximate_threshold`
-    - Confirm field type is `sparse_vector`
-2. Improper parameters:
-    - Decrease `heap_factor` and `top_n` parameters
-    - Change `approximate_threshold` on a new index if needed

-**High memory usage**
-- Reduce `n_postings` parameter
-- Adjust cache settings
-- Consider increasing `approximate_threshold`

-**Indexing failures**
-- Monitor thread pool settings
-- Check available memory during indexing
-- Verify sparse vector generation in pipeline

 ## Next steps